 There are also members of the New York City Ballet that perform.
 Hawaii is known for its laid-back island style, but this holiday tradition is a nice change of pace.

-Whether you’re traveling with kids, your significant other, or on your own, this ballet is great addition to your itinerary while in Honolulu, Oahu.
+Whether you’re traveling with kids, your significant other, or on your own, this ballet is a great addition to your itinerary while in Honolulu, Oahu.

 Go on the Makapuu Lighthouse Hike (December, January, and February)

-With weather so mild during the winter in Hawaii, why not enjoy a hike?
+With the weather so mild during the winter in Hawaii, why not enjoy a hike?
 On Oahu, you can enjoy a two-mile hike to the historic Makapuu Lighthouse, which is located at the southernmost tip of the island.

 Not only is the hike itself quite beautiful, but you will experience some great views and sights.
 You’ll pass the Halona Blow Hole on your way to the lighthouse, which is famous for sightings of humpback whales as they migrate.

 I know what you’re thinking — snowboarding in Hawaii?
 Believe it or not, they do get snow.
 If you’re visiting the Big Island of Hawaii and have a yearning for some traditional winter sports, then check out Mauna Kea Summit.

 This dormant volcano is pretty awesome (I’ve hiked around it, but never gone to the summit), and with its high elevation, it can get as cold as 25ºF in the winter.

 This results in decent snowfall that you can enjoy during your trip.
 Tip: You’ll need to bring your own gear since rentals are not available nearby, and neither are ski lifts.

 Diamond Head Hike (December, January, and February)